 That is something we work on constantly.
 It is not always perfect, as this questions session attests, but it is something we are constantly working on to try to minimise the distance that people travel.
 The team have done a good job of getting that distance down to 6.4 miles, not least with the roll-out of dozens of new testing sites every week, but there is always more work to do.

 The reason why Kirklees has managed to buck the national trend and keep our infection rates relatively stable is the great work that the council has been doing with Government and other agencies.
 We have been working really hard in Batley to get our restrictions lifted.
-Coming into what could be a difficult autumn and winter, can the Secretary of State commit to keeping the extra resources—the mobile testing units—in our community, so that the R rate does not spike and we have to close down again?
+Coming into what could be a difficult autumn and winter, can the Secretary of State commit to keeping the extra resources—the mobile testing units—in our community, so that the R rate does not spike and we do not have to close down again?

 I pay tribute to Kirklees and colleagues who represent the seats within it, who have worked across party lines with national and local government.
 We have put more resources in, and they will continue for the time being when they are needed.
 We are, of course, driven by the data, so in a way, it would be good news if they were not needed, because that would mean that the number of cases had come down.
 The hon.
 Lady represents exactly the sort of approach that we should be taking.
 We are all on the same side against this virus.
 It is far better to be constructive and work together in a team effort.
 That is what the public want and expect.
-They do not want sniping from the sidelines, like we have seen from the Labour Front Bench.
+They do not want sniping from the sidelines, such as we have seen from the Labour Front Bench.

 I welcome my right hon.
 Friend’s commitment to mass testing.
 In rural constituencies like mine, mobile testing units such as the one in Uckfield are key, but there seems to be a glitch in the system.
 A constituent called Colin, who lives in the village of Fletching, was directed miles away when he could have been directed to the local mobile unit.
 Will my right hon.
 Friend ensure that the glitch is fixed?